 - an auditor arrives at the audit and it’s raining; therefore, the harvesting of strawberries cannot be observed.
 The remainder of the audit is completed that day, but the auditor returns to the operation the week after to complete the observation of harvesting.

 Except in very special circumstances, audits must occur when activities relevant to the operation’s certification are underway – during harvest, product handling, packing/repacking season, shipping, etc. This is important for the auditor to properly assess the implementation of the food safety program based on a snapshot of what is occurring at the operation on the day of the audit.
-When the operation wants to split an audit so that the auditor can rush through observing activities such as harvesting and then come back at a less busy time to review documents on a separate date, does not achieve the intent of an audit.
+When the operation wants to split an audit so that the auditor can rush through observing activities such as harvesting and then come back at a less busy time to review documents on a separate date, that does not achieve the intent of an audit.

 Some further reasons that audits cannot be split into two parts include: